exercism/rust-representer/README.md

 ## Example

-Given an example student submission for the `two-fer` exercise like the following:
+Given an example submission for the `two-fer` exercise like the following:

 ```rust
 fn twofer(name: &str) -> String {